Richard L. Anderson (sound effects editor)

 Richard L. Anderson is an American sound effects editor, best known for Raiders of the Lost Ark.
 He has been nominated twice for sound editing, and received a Special Achievement Academy Award in 1981.

 He has nearly 140 film credits since his start in 1972.

 In April 2017, Anderson partnered with Pro Sound Effects to release The Odyssey Collection, developed from his personal sound library built throughout his career with partner Mark Mangini.

+In 2026, Anderson is making his first directing debut swampy creature horror feature film Wekiwa, starring Billy Zane, Kevin Chapman, C.S.
+Lee, and Alex Garfin.
+Production began in early September 2026 around Orange County and Orlando, Florida.